dwoo-project/docs/documentation/1.2.x/getting-started.md

 1. Creating, initializing and managing the Dwoo runtime; and
 2. Templating with the Dwoo templating language.

-Dwoo relies on [plugins](/documentation/1.x/plugins.html) to provide useful functionality, examples may include: if-else blocks, include functionality, string manipulation and loops.
-For a full list see the [plugins](/documentation/1.x/plugins.html) page.
+Dwoo relies on [plugins](/documentation/1.2.x/plugins.html) to provide useful functionality, examples may include: if-else blocks, include functionality, string manipulation and loops.
+For a full list see the [plugins](/documentation/1.2.x/plugins.html) page.

 ## Install

-### PEAR install **(DEPRECATED)**
+### Installing via Composer **(recommended)**
-Dwoo is now available on [pearhub](http://web.archive.org/web/20130315111540/http://pearhub.org/projects/Dwoo), you can install it by executing:
+Dwoo is available on [packagist.org](https://packagist.org/packages/dwoo/dwoo){:target="_blank"} to do so, install [Composer](https://getcomposer.org/download/){:target="_blank"} and run the following command to get the latest version:
 {% highlight bash %}
-pear channel-discover pearhub.org
-pear install pearhub/Dwoo
+composer require dwoo/dwoo
 {% endhighlight %}

-### Manual install
-To install Dwoo manually, you can go to the [downloads page](/downloads.html) to get the latest version of Dwoo 1.x branch.
+### Installing from the tarball release
+1. Download the most recent tarball from the [downloads page](/downloads.html),
+2. Unpack the tarball,
+3. Move the files somewhere in your project,
+4. Go to the [next section](#running-dwoo) to know how to use classes.

 ## Running Dwoo